 What To Take Away

-As touched on, there is quite a lot of work involved in building this type of app.
+As mentioned, there is quite a lot of work involved in building this app.
 There is also stiff competition developing innovative technological advances that will likely continue to disrupt the transportation industry.

-That being said, there are resources available to help your rideshare app come to life.
-We’ve examined and broken down the technical and financial needs, as well as the key steps to take in the pre-development phase of your app.
+That being said, resources are available to help your rideshare app come to life.
+We’ve examined and broken down the technical and financial needs and the key steps to take in the pre-development phase of your app.

-An advantage you have is that technology, in particular, 5G, is constantly changing the landscape.
-This is already clearing the way for potentially more than just traditional car ride service, i.e flying taxis and self-driving cars.
+An advantage you have is that technology, specifically 5G, constantly changes the landscape.
+This is already clearing the way for potentially more than just traditional car ride services, i.e., flying taxis and self-driving cars.
 Yes, it looks like that time may be on the horizon, even after Uber’s unsuccessful attempts at both.

-Similar to fintech, the transportation industry, in particular, self-driving cars, has investors paying very close attention.
-While it has proved tricky and there have been setbacks, self-driving cars are a potential game-changer in this marketplace.
+Like fintech, the transportation industry, particularly self-driving cars, has investors paying very close attention.
+While it has proved tricky, and there have been setbacks, self-driving cars are a potential game-changer in this marketplace.

 So, the competition is fierce, and keeping up with them will be key to your app's success.
-In saying that, it’s also important to be innovative and create game-changing ideas of your own.
+In saying that, it’s also important to be innovative and create game-changing ideas.
 And while you might not be ready for self-driving cars and air transportation just yet, they are prime examples of the endless technological possibilities at your disposal.